Dr. Stephan Getzin | Scientist | Ecologist

 Studying in Namibia

 And it was this extraordinary nature conservation project described in Bonner’s book that brought me back to Africa in 1996 shortly after my first visit – but this time to Namibia.
-My plan was to study ecology and geography at the University of Namibia (UNAM).
-At that time, just a few years after Namibia’s independence, there was hardly any contact between Namibian and German universities.
-A guest student from Germany at UNAM was therefore a very unusual thing.
-But I was lucky: the administration in Windhoek welcomed me as a foreign student applicant.
-So I enrolled in the university in February 1997.
-My luck continued into the second part of my plan.
-I actually became part of Owen Smith’s IRDNC project.
-Through my studies of ecology and physical geography I took part in several excursions.
+My plan was to study ecology and geography at the University of Namibia (UNAM) and to join the IRDNC project.
+So I enrolled in the university in February 1997 (and finally graduated in 2000 as the first full-time student from Germany with a B.Sc.).
+Through my studies I took part in several excursions.
 One of them led me directly to the remote Damaraland, more precisely to Wêreldsend – which in Afrikaans language means “world’s end”.
-This was and is the base station of Garth Owen-Smith’s communal nature conservation project.
-And here I met Garth personally, who then offered me the opportunity to work as a volunteer in the IRDNC project during my study holidays.
+This is the base station of the communal nature conservation project IRDNC and thus it happened that I actually became part of Owen Smith’s project as a volunteer.

 Communal nature conservation in Namibia